Observation of stochastic resonance in directed propagation of cold atoms: Abstract

 \section{Abstract}

-A weak probe of light illuminates randomly diffusing atoms confined in a dissipative optical lattice.
-The probe transmission spectrum reveals directed propagation of a specific velocity-class of atoms.
+Randomly diffusing atoms confined in a dissipative optical lattice are illuminated by a weak probe of light.
+The probe transmission spectrum reveals directed atomic propagation that occurs perpendicular to the direction of probe beam propagation.
 Resonant enhancement of this directed propagation is observed as we vary the random photon scattering rate.
 We experimentally characterize this stochastic resonance as a function of probe intensity and lattice well depth.
-A novel one-dimensional model reveals how the probe-excited atomic density waves and optical pumping rates conspire to create directed atomic propagation within a randomly diffusing sample.
+A simple model reveals how the probe-excited atomic density waves and optical pumping rates conspire to create directed atomic propagation within a randomly diffusing sample.

 Random fluctuations dominate the transport of sub-microscopic systems immersed in a noisy environment, e.g., spontaneous emission recoils in the case of resonantly illuminated cold atoms.
 The ability of ``Brownian ratchets" to convert random fluctuations into useful directed motion is a central topic in non-equilibrium statistical physics that has been carefully explored in theory and experiment~\cite{cuberobook,hanggi1,reimann}.
 In particular, the phenomenon of ``stochastic resonance", which refers to a peak in system response as a function of increasing noise strength, has received wide attention in the physics community~\cite{wellens,gamaitoni,wiesenfeld}, even finding application in climate science~\cite{climate}, biology~\cite{plos} and, more recently, in engineering~\cite{scirep,natcomm}.
 It has been pointed out that naturally occurring protein motors are able to power the processes of life by harnessing energy from surrounding Brownian fluctuations with efficiencies that are orders of magnitude larger than any artificial nano machine built to date~\cite{lewandowski}.
-Thus the notion that the controlled addition of random noise fluctuations may help rather than hinder system performance is of fundamental importance, as seen in the recent observation of stochastic resonances in quantum tunneling~\cite{timo,ludwig}, and furthermore, has potential implications for realizing efficient nano devices~\cite{pekola2015} and sensors~\cite{nat2019,nat2021}.
+Thus the notion that the controlled addition of random noise fluctuations may help rather than hinder system performance has important implications for optimizing the efficiency of nano devices~\cite{pekola2015} and sensors~\cite{nat2019,nat2021} in situations where environmental noise is significant.

 Cold atoms confined in {dissipative} optical potentials~\cite{grynreview}, where spontaneous emission is significant, are an ideal testbed to study stochastic resonance: The system (i.e., the confining potential) and the random environmental noise (i.e., spontaneous emission recoils, or thermal collisions) can be {independently} varied by adjusting beam parameters.
 Recently, in an elegant experiment, stochastic resonances were detected in cold atoms in a dissipative double-well potential formed by splitting a magneto-optical trap with a blue-detuned sheet of light: Random thermal collisions caused the atoms to hop between the two wells, and stochastic resonances were observed in the interwell hopping rate as a function of temperature, while also varying barrier height and atom number~\cite{hume}.